Simpleton6969/Skripts/Variables.md

 		send "You can buy {@prefix} for {@price}" to player
 ```

+## Tips and Tricks
 You may have also been sent here because you are using player's name in variables.
 This is bad because if the player changes their name, they will lose all of their precious data and grinding time you have made for them.
-To fix this, all we need to do is replace our variables with better variables :D
+To fix this, all we need to do is replace our variables with better variables :D.
 Instead of `{var.%player%}` use `{var::%player's uuid%}`